zombites/Apaxy_Bootstrap/README.md

 ##Credits

-Apaxy owes it's existence to the amazing [h5ai](http://larsjung.de/h5ai/) by [Lars Jung](https://twitter.com/lrsjng).
-Had I not seen this, I would never have looked into making my own (probably way less useful) version.
+Apaxy_Bootstrap owes it's existence to the amazing [apaxy](http://adamwhitcroft.com/apaxy/) by [Adam Whitcroft](https://twitter.com/adamwhitcroft).
+Had I not seen this, I would never have looked into making my own (probably way less useful) version. ;)

 [Faenza Icons](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) are used in the `apaxy` theme.